 At its helm were two dedicated individuals, Madan Mohan Bhatt and Hasan Ali, both residents of Bihar Sharif.
 Madan Mohan Bhatt served as the director, and Hasan Ali undertook the role of editor, guiding the newspaper with their editorial acumen and journalistic integrity.

-A Glimpse into Bihar Bandhu’s Cultural Influence and Legacy
+Bihar Bandhu’s Influence and Legacy

 The pages of Bihar Bandhu came to life in the bustling town of Bihar Sharif, but its impact stretched far beyond its place of origin.
 Printed at the Shri Puran Prakash Press in Kolkata, the newspaper’s influence spread like wildfire, inspiring a sense of linguistic pride and cultural unity among the masses.